A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Bio

-Sebastian Thomas is an English-American artist born in Fayetteville Arkansas in 1994.
-He received a Bachelors of Fine Arts double majoring in Painting and Creative Writing from the Kansas City Art Institute in 2017 and holds a Masters degree from the School of the Art Institute of Chicago having graduated in 2023.
+Sebastian Thomas (he/him) received a Bachelors of Fine Arts double majoring in Painting and Creative Writing from the Kansas City Art Institute in 2017 and holds a Masters degree from the School of the Art Institute of Chicago, having graduated in 2023.

-Sebastian is a Teaching Fellow in the Painting and Drawing Department for the 2023/2024 academic year at The School of the Art institute of Chicago.
+Sebastian is adjunct faculty in the Painting and Drawing Department at Indiana University Northwest in Gary and a lecturer at the School of the Art Institute of Chicago.
 He is a recipient of the 2023 Municipal Art League Fellowship Award, the Joseph & Emily Gidwitz Scholarship, and the Presidential Scholar Award from KCAI.

-His works have been featured nationally and internationally in galleries and exhibition spaces such as Leedy-Voulkos Art Center in Kansas City, Studio Arts College International in Florence, the Association of Independent Colleges of Art and Design in New York City, and Zolla Lieberman Gallery in Chicago Illinois.
+His works have been featured nationally and internationally with Nashira Gallery in Milan, Studio Arts College International in Florence, the Association of Independent Colleges of Art and Design in New York City, and Zolla / Lieberman Gallery in Chicago, Illinois.

 Courses